 We get it.
 It’s hard to get with the program—the fitness program, that is.
 Getting up off the couch and back into shape takes so many steps, from motivation to planning to information.
 It’s all under the rubric of fitness knowledge, and we all know that knowledge is power.
 And power is what we need to get moving, right?

-Here are some savvy tips from NYC fitness expert Franci Cohen, who makes it her mission to make sure that all the fitness newbies out there get with the program without needing to rush to the nearest orthopod’s office.
+Here are some savvy tips to help you get with the program without needing to rush to the nearest orthopod’s office.
 Because that would really suck.

 13 Workout Tips To Get You Moving